rpglab/rpglab.github.io/blog/_posts/2021-09-12-nextstrain-bioinformatician-and-full-stack-developer.md

 ---
 layout: post
-title: Openings for bioinformatician and full-stack developer to contribute to Nextstrain platform
+title: 222aawwar Openings for bioinformatician and full-stack developer to contribute to Nextstrain platform
-author: Trevor Bedford
+author: Trevor Bedford (test)
 ---

-Positions for a __bioinformatician__ and a __full-stack developer__ are available immediately in the Bedford lab at the Fred Hutch.
+9999  Positions for a __bioinformatician__ and a __full-stack developer__ are available immediately in the Bedford lab at the Fred Hutch.
 Details for both positions follow:

 -----------------------------------------